Alumni Leadership Recognition Awards

 Civic Participation/Public Service Award: Araz Chiloyan

-Araz Chiloyan (USA, 2016) was awarded for her dedicated work at the Ministry of Health in Armenia supporting COVID-19 public awareness efforts and acting as an important liaison for vaccine import coordination for the government during her tenure with iGorts and later.
-Araz allocated her $1000 award to the Women's Center - Shushi.
+Araz Chiloyan recipient (USA, 2016) for her work at the Ministry of Health in Armenia supporting COVID-19 public awareness efforts and acting as an important liaison for vaccine import coordination for the government during her tenure with iGorts and later.
+In recognition of our alum, the Foundation made a charitable contribution to the Women's Center - Shushi.

 read more